(Disclosure: Some of the links below may be affiliate links)

 Each year of the simulation, 6883 gets invested into the product.
 There are no adjustments for this amount over time.
 In practice, this amount would rise for the bank 3a and the invested 3a.

-So, let’s see how these three products would result after ten years:
+So, here is how these three products would result after ten years:

 The result is quite surprising.
 After ten years, you would be better off with a bank 3a with a 0.1% interest rate than a life insurance 3a.
-Losing 10% of the premiums makes a huge difference, and poor returns make it difficult to compensate.
+Losing 10% of the premiums makes a huge difference, and poor returns make compensating difficult.
 Even over ten years, a bank 3a would leave you with 5000 CHF more than the life insurance 3a.
 With a good 3a, you would have about 23K CHF.
 Such an amount of money can make a very significant difference in your retirement.

 After twenty years, life insurance 3a still is worse than bank 3a.
 This result is bad.
 The difference is only 2000 CHF, but it still shows the extremely poor returns of life insurance 3a.